Ultimate Tax Guide for Ministers

 In addition, a minister must reduce the deductions they take for business expenses by the percentage of compensation attributable to the tax-free housing allowance.
 However, itemized deductions for mortgage interest and real estate taxes can still be taken for the full amount.

-How can a minister apply for an exemption?
+How can a minister apply for a tax exemption?

 Self-Employment Tax Exemption